sandspoof/weight-tracker-test/README.md

 Welcome to our Weight Tracker Test!
 This repository is designed to evaluate your coding skills, particularly in ReactJS.
 Here, we are interested in how you structure code, manage state, and perhaps also how you approach UI design.
 Creating a "pretty" web appliaction is not important here, but we do want to see you use some certain packages.

 ### Tech Stack
+- Phase 1
   - ReactJS
   - TailwindCSS
   - TypeScript (JavaScript is also fine, but TypeScript is preferred)
+- Phase 2
+  - NodeJS
+  - Express

 ## How to submit your code:
 We think the easiest way for you to submit your code, is to: